M Idioms

 - to write something on a piece of paper

-I made a note of the people that I was going to phone on the weekend.
+I made a note of the people that I will phone on the weekend.

 make a nuisance of oneself

-I didn't phone the apartment manager to complain about the sink because I didn't want to make a nuisance of myself.
+I did not phone the apartment manager about the sink because I did not want to make a nuisance of myself.

 make a pass at (someone)